 - Loose iridescent snow

-NOTE: It will take a bit of time to complete because of long dry times, so plan ahead.
+NOTE: This project will take a bit of time to complete because of long dry times, so plan ahead.

 Start with your foam balls and toothpicks.
-Cut off a small portion on the largest ball to give your snowman an easy way to stand.
+Cut off a small portion of the largest ball to give your snowman an easy way to stand.

-Next, place the foam balls on top of one another and use toothpicks to connect them.
+Next, connect the foam balls on top of one another with toothpicks.
 Cut off your toothpicks if they are too long.

 Use the Glistening Snow-Tex and a plastic knife to give him some character.
 Apply a liberal coat then set it aside to dry for about a day depending on how thick your coat is.